MementoMori11723/Learn-Git/README.md

 ### 10. '.gitignore' file

 It is a type of file used for ignoring files that aren't nessary or too large to commit.

+### 11. git branch (-c "name of the branch")

+This will create a new branch that can be used for testing purpouses!